renuka-rajpuria/documentations/git.md

 git config --global pull.rebase false
 ```

-To verify that things are working properly, enter this command and verify whether the output matches your name and email address.
+To verify that things are working properly, enter this command and verify whether the output matches your name, email address and other settings.
 ```
 git config --list
 ```